MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/norwegian-vat-reporting.md

 ---
     title: Norwegian VAT Reporting
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] ../../includes Norwegian enhancements that allow you to calculate and report VAT to the Norwegian tax authorities.
+    description: Norwegian enhancements allow you to calculate and report VAT to the Norwegian tax authorities.

     documentationcenter: ''
     author: SorenGP